grimmaldus/ProteinApp/README.md

-	Lighting - Drop menu with lighting models of Subsurface Scattering Show only Transmittance - Shows only transmittance function T(s) Extinction coeficient - Controls intensity of attenuation of ligh wihin the object.
+	Lighting - Drop menu with lighting models of Subsurface Scattering Show only Transmittance - Shows only transmittance function T(s) Extinction coeficient - Controls intensity of attenuation of light wihin the object.